SteamDatabase/BrowserExtension/README.md

-# Steam Database Extension
+# SteamDB Extension

-Adds Steam Database links on various pages in the Steam Community and Store.
+Adds SteamDB links on various pages in the Steam Community and Store.
 Also highlights owned and wished products on steamdb.info.

 ![](https://steamdb.info/static/img/extension.png)